Textile manufacturing

-Textile Manufacturing or Textile Engineering is a major industry.
+Textile manufacturing or textile engineering is a major industry.
 It is largely based on the conversion of fibre into yarn, then yarn into fabric.
 These are then dyed or printed, fabricated into cloth which is then converted into useful goods such as clothing, household items, upholstery and various industrial products.

 Different types of fibres are used to produce yarn.
 Cotton remains the most widely used and common natural fiber making up 90% of all-natural fibers used in the textile industry.
 People often use cotton clothing and accessories because of comfort, not limited to different weathers.
 There are many variable processes available at the spinning and fabric-forming stages coupled with the complexities of the finishing and colouration processes to the production of a wide range of products.

 History

 Textile manufacturing in the modern era is an evolved form of the art and craft industries.
 Until the 18th and 19th centuries, the textile industry was a household work.
-It became mechanised in the 18th and 19th centuries, and has continued to develop through science and technology in the twentieth and twenty-first centuries.
+It became mechanised in the 18th and 19th centuries, and has continued to develop through science and technology since the twentieth century.
+Specifically, ancient civilizations in India, Egypt, China, sub-Saharan Africa, Eurasia, South America, and North and East Africa all had some forms of textile production.
+The first book about textile manufacturing is considered to be 'A Treatise on the Art of Weaving' by John Murphy.